-- Choose Image rejection: all (include all frames) or selected (include only frames selected in the previous step). - Click Start Stacking. - 8.
+- Click Start Stacking. - 8.
 Continue on and process the stacked file (below).

-(Option 3): START WITH A PRE-PROCESSED (STACKED) IMAGE: If you have a previously stacked tiff or fit file produced by Seestar, ASIStudio, or another package follow these preprocessing steps.
+(Option 3): START WITH A PRE-PROCESSED (STACKED) IMAGE: If you have a previously stacked tiff or fit file produced by Seestar, ASIStudio, or another package follow these pre-processing steps.